-The UPSC CSE Prelims 2021 saw questions from previously untouched or ignored topics – like sports and basic concepts of biology (Science), and both of these were from the topics or issues in news and were covered by various newspapers.
+The UPSC CSE Prelims 2021 saw questions from previously untouched or ignored topics – like sports and basic concepts of biology (Science), and both of these were from the topics or issues in the news and were covered by various newspapers.

-Still, for the sake of completeness – we would recommend The Hindu or The Indian Express to be read on daily basis.
-You can also refer to our daily compilation – Edukemy’s Gazette, which is prepared by the experts of the fields and covers daily issues in news, important terms, and concepts, editorial analysis from the various newspapers, the Day in History, and Image of the day sections.
+Still, for the sake of completeness – we would recommend The Hindu or The Indian Express to be read on a daily basis.
+You can also refer to our daily compilation – Edukemy’s Gazette, which is prepared by experts in the fields and covers daily issues in news, important terms, and concepts, editorial analysis from the various newspapers, the Day in History, and Image of the day sections.